 Here is what my analysis file can look like:

 As you see there are 5 different possibilities for white on that move.
 If I would look at this before a game, it would be extremely confusing.
 Which one of those should I play?
 And why?

 These analyses helped me find out what the actual move is that I want to play.
 But now I need to have a file that is crystal clear as to what I think is best and why.
 Here is what that looks like:

 As you see there is only one move left!
 14.Ra3 is what I have decided for.
 You can also see that there is some text in there.
 Why?
 Because explaining the decisions to myself will help me recall them during the game when I need it.

 If you cannot go through and remember your tournament file in less than 15 minutes, then it is too big!

 This counts especially for sidelines like the Benko Gambit.
 There should be only the absolute minimum in it.

-I know this was lots of information, but I also know this might change your life when it comes to opening analysis.
-So take your time, don’t be too harsh on yourself and just do one step at a time.
+I know this was a lot of information, but I also know this might change your life when it comes to opening analysis.
+So take your time, don’t be too harsh on yourself, and just do one step at a time.

-Here is a short Summary of getting to analyse openings like a GM:
+Here is a short Summary of getting to analyze openings like a GM:

 - Focus on residual results